 If your goal is to have a toned physique, regular exercise has to be part of your game plan.
 It can help you reduce excess body fat, and sculpt and strengthen your muscles.
-When your body fat reduces, your toned muscle will show and you'll reap the benefits of your hard work.
+When your body fat is reduced, your toned muscle will show and you'll reap the benefits of your hard work.
 It won't happen overnight, but if you stick to a doable for you regimen and a healthy diet you'll get there.

 Rev Your Engine

-Working up a sweat with cardiovascular exercise is inevitable if you need to lose those excess pounds.
+Working up a sweat with cardiovascular exercise is inevitable if you need to lose weight and tone.
 Thirty, or ideally 60 minutes, of heart-rate-raising exercise on five days of the week can do the trick.
 Any exercise that makes you sweat and breathe faster to the point where you can't sing, but can still talk, qualifies according to the Physical Activity Guidelines for Americans.
-Find activities that you enjoy doing -- consider swimming, riding a bike, walking briskly, roller skating, or use an elliptical machine or participate in a group sport.
+Find activities that you enjoy doing — consider swimming, riding a bike, walking briskly, roller skating, or use an elliptical machine or participate in a group sport.